Isabel Withers

 Isabel Withers (January 20, 1896 - September 3, 1968) was an American actress, who worked in theatre, film, and television.

 Early life

 Withers was born in Frankton, Indiana, a small town just outside of Anderson, Indiana.
 In her youth, Withers lived in Coffeyville, Kansas, and Illinois.
+She spent large chunks of her childhood, including the summer after her high school graduation, in Moweaqua, Kansas, where a cousin paid for her to have acting lessons.

 Career

 Theater

 She attended school in Kansas City, Missouri, and later enrolled in a school of drama there, and joining a Chautauqua circuit repertoire company.
 At the time it was playing in Billings, Montana, performing The Melting Pot, a play by Israel Zangwill.
 Following a route of tented colleges, Withers first appeared on the road in Little Women.
 She played the leading role in The Tailor Made Man after a season in stock theatre in Utica, New York.
 She performed in Cappy Ricks in Chicago.

 George M. Cohan selected Withers for the lead feminine role, with Lowell Sherman, in the Chicago company of The Tavern.
 In New York City she appeared in Kempy at the Belmont Theater.
 While in New York Withers modeled for an exclusive gown shop during the day.
 Henry Duffy wired her to come to San Francisco, California, to do Kempy just as she was on her way to visit her mother in Los Angeles.
 She made her way south acting in Love Em and Leave 'Em and Rain.
 Withers starred in Rain at the old Orpheum Theater, 12th Street, San Francisco, in November 1926.
 Drawing comparisons to actress Jeanne Eagels, she drew praise in the role of Sadie Thompson.